-If you are considering becoming a foster parent, you are in the right place!
-Becoming a foster parent is a significant decision.
-Review the steps below to walk through the process of becoming a foster parent and what to expect after certification.
+If you are considering becoming a resource parent, you are in the right place!
+Becoming a resource parent is a significant decision.
+Review the steps below to walk through the process of becoming a resource parent and what to expect after certification.

 How to Get Started